"He got along well with everybody," a former grade-school classmate says

 Petra Anderson suffered four shotgun wounds, including one to her head.
 But thanks, in part, to a brain abnormality, she survived, her pastor said.

 “The doctor explains that Petra’s brain has had from birth a small ‘defect’ in it,” Brad Strait of Cherry Creek Presbyterian Church in Englewood, Colorado, wrote on his blog.
 “It is a tiny channel of fluid running through her skull, like a tiny vein through marble, or a small hole in an oak board, winding from front to rear.”

 “Like a marble through a small tube, the defect channels the bullet from Petra’s nose through her brain.
 It turns slightly several times, and comes to rest at the rear of her brain.
 And in the process, the bullet misses all the vital areas of the brain.
 In many ways, it almost misses the brain itself,” he said.

 Anderson has started physical and speech therapy and can walk, talk and laugh, said Andrew Roblyer, a family friend.

 Shooting victim Caleb Medley’s wife, Katie, gave birth to their son, Hugo Jackson Medley, Tuesday morning.
 Both the mother and baby were doing well, the University of Colorado Hospital said.

 But Caleb Medley, who was shot in the head, lost an eye and suffered brain damage.

-"The surgeon came and talked to us and said he'd be in ICU at least a week," said Medley's friend, Michael West, who set up a website to help take care of medical bills and the needs of Medley's family.
-By Wednesday afternoon, it was more than halfway toward its goal of $500,000.
+“The surgeon came and talked to us and said he’d be in ICU at least a week,” said Medley’s friend, Michael West, who set up a website to help take care of medical bills and the needs of Medley’s family.
+By Thursday evening, it had raised more than $313,000.

 “I knew it was going to rack up in the hundreds of thousands, if not millions,” West said of his friend’s expected medical expenses.